michaelduss/github-slideshow/_posts/0000-01-02-michaelduss.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is a random line of text
+This is edited line of text
 Use the left arrow to go back!